-At a glance, a Waldorf early childhood program looks quite simple, most of the day is composed of free play and the activities that we do are repetitive—for instance, baking bread on the same day each week.
+At a glance, an early childhood program inspired by the Waldorf approach looks quite simple, most of the day is composed of free play and the activities that we do are repetitive—for instance, baking bread on the same day each week.
 There is daily singing, storytelling, movement and recitation where the children simply follow along—the children aren’t explicitly “taught” lessons.
 Simplicity is a goal for us in our curriculum, but what happens within the children is not so simple at all.
 Through all of this play and rhythm the children are building a strong foundation for success in grade school.

 A child in the grades program needs to have a well-developed physical body and well integrated lower senses (touch, life, balance, and self-movement) in order to feel at ease in his or her body.
 Moving in all kinds of ways such as walking through mud and balancing on logs on our walks in the woods, carrying heavy objects in class, playing games such as “wheelbarrow” and the specific movements we bring to circle all integrate the senses and help the child feel comfortable in his or her body.
 Further, these movements strengthen the child’s core.
 With all of these physical needs in place, the child can successfully sit in a chair and his life forces are freed for thinking.